Active Scene Understanding via Online Semantic Reconstruction: Method

 However, this network is designed for offline scene understanding where the reconstruction is already given.
 In our problem setting, the online reconstruction is executed online, with smooth and progressive RGBD acquisition.
 This means that there is immense overlap ($>30\%$) between the observations of every two adjacent RGBD frames.
 Directly applying feature aggregation would result in much computational redundancy.
 To support real-time application, we make a modification to this network to reuse the previous feature aggregation as much as possible.

 \paragraph{Incremental 3D feature aggregation} Most offline scene understanding methods do not consider how to process dynamic inputs, we present an incremental semantic segmentation network specifically designed for online understanding.
-The key insight of our approach is that 3D convolution should be performed only on the newly observed voxels and reuse the previous result for overlapping areas as much as possible.
+The key insight of our approach is that 3D convolution should be performed only on the newly-observed voxels and reuse the previous result for overlapping areas as much as possible.
 Figure~\ref{fig:incremental} gives an illustration of this.

 More specifically, we maintain a global data structure to record the TSDF and 3D features information for all the observed voxels.
-When the network get a new local input, the first step is finding the overlapped areas between the input and the global record.
-And our proposed network would skip the 3D convolution and reuse the stored information directly for this overlapped areas which would save a lot of computational time.
+When the network gets a new local input, the first step is finding the overlapped areas between the input and the global record.
+And our proposed network would skip the 3D convolution and reuse the stored information directly for this overlapped areas which can save a lot of computational time.

 Moreover, our network would also reuse the results of the 3D-RPN.
 All the box proposals in the overlapped areas would not be processed again for a new local input.
+Note that we only reuse the features of those voxels whose convolution is performed completely inside the overlapping volume.
+For the boundary voxels where the feature convolution involves both old and incremental voxels, we do not reuse but instead recompute their features.
+Even by doing this, our method still saves a lot of computation since boundary voxels represent only a small portion of the overlapping volume.
 By removing these redundant proposals, our incremental network would improve the efficiency one step further.
 In our experiment, the incremental process would make our network be 23.6\% faster if the input has 50\% overlapped area and 41.1\% faster if the input has 75\% overlapped area.
 More details about out network can be found in Figure~\ref{fig:network}.